 US National Whitewater Center

 Another must see outside of the city is the US National Whitewater Center, home to the world’s largest recirculating artificial whitewater river.
 The center is located on the raging Catawba River and has whitewater rafting, kayaking, canoeing, rock climbing, mountain biking, zip lining, and hiking.
-According to our friend Charles McCool, it’s a fun place to kayak in the US.
+And according to our friend Charles McCool, it’s one of the most fun places to kayak in the US.
 What do you think?
 One big event there that we must mention is Green River Revival.
 We mentioned it in our Things to Do in North Carolina in March.
 Ever been?

 Got another favorite outdoor thing to do near Charlotte that you’d like to share?
 We’d love to know about it!